shankarprashadji/Library/README.md

 #### Initiate program by main() function

-At the the last addEventListener to appropriate Node
+- `At the the last :` add EventListener to appropriate nodes